jfahrer/dockerizing_rails/_assignments/assignment_13.md

 cp -rp _examples/wait-for-postgres ./bin
 ```

-__*Side note*__: We place the `wait-for-postgres` script in `bin/` because it is intended to be executed within the application context.
+> **Note**: We place the `wait-for-postgres` script in `bin/` because it is intended to be executed within the application context.
 That means we make it part of the application and run it in containers.
 Everything in `script/` is not part of the actual application.
 Those are helpers that we use to interact with our application.
 Everything in `script/` is intended to be run on the Docker Host.

 The script uses the `POSTGRES_HOST` environment variable that we pass to the our containers to connect to Postgres. `pg_isready` will yield a unsuccessful exit code if it can't connect to Postgres.
 The script simply executes `pg_isready` until it returns successful.